railsware/upterm/README.md

 ### What is it?

-Black Screen is a modern terminal emulator (and, unfortunately, a shell) based on [Electron](http://electron.atom.io/) and exploiting capabilities of contemporary interfaces in contrast to most of the terminal emulators.
+Black Screen is a modern terminal emulator (and, unfortunately, a shell) based on [Electron](http://electron.atom.io/) and exploits the capabilities of contemporary interfaces as opposed to most of the terminal emulators.

 ![](https://dl.dropboxusercontent.com/spa/dlqheu39w0arg9q/ucvbthot.png)